linode/apl-docs/docs/get-started/labs/create-sealed-secrets.md

 7. Click on `Deploy Changes`.

-Note that after the secret is created you can not see the values in APL Console anymore:
+Note that the secret value will only be visible at the time of creation or once it has been successfully synchronized with the cluster.

 ![Created sealed secret](../../img/created-sealed-secrets.png)